sourcenetwork/defradb/docs/cli/defradb_client_blocks.md

 ## defradb client blocks

-Interact with the database's blockstore
+Interact with the DefraDB's blockstore

 ### Options